-Trivial Pursuits: The Practices and Politics of Prioritization in Postindustrial Urban Spaces
+Trivial Pursuits: Literature, Gentrification, and the Politics of Prioritization in Postindustrial Cities

 Not all “city scripts” take the form of consciously constructed, effective campaigns with clear references to cultural metaphors and motifs.
 Especially random depictions of marginal and seemingly irrelevant activities can become culturally dominant because they are unreflected microscripts, that is invisible norms and rules in miniature formats.
 The project Trivial Pursuits specifically focuses on the everyday, the unconscious, the minor which cultural scripts of the city always include but usually do not critically reflect on.
 It explores how certain practices, spaces, and individuals can be read through the lens of the “trivial” within fiction set in postindustrial cities.

 The interdisciplinarily neglected notion of the trivial, the project suggests, is a productive framework to analyze the (self-)positioning of social actors within urban development.
 Coffee drinking, gardening, mending or handiwork serve as examples of such socially trivialized activities which in turn also trivialize those pursuing them.
 By reappropriating (gendered and racialized) pastimes of the nineteenth century, these “trivial pursuits” have turned into decidedly urban activities of the twenty-first century when the “trivial” suddenly gains cultural momentum in regard to gentrification.
 Such processes inherently shed light on debates revolving around racial displacement, class, and wealth distribution in the United States and Germany.
 It is the fictional storytelling in literature of the industrial 19th and the postindustrial 21st century that the project finds manifestations of such practices, explores their negotiations, and implications for the depiction of processes of gentrification.